IfeanyiEmeagi/sql-data-warehouse-project/README.md

 # SQL Server Data Warehouse Project
 A small-sized firm providing consultancy services in the field of finance is experiencing rapid growth in all its departments.
-To harness this growth, there is a need for the firm to set up a data infrastructure system that would enable it to consolidate their data into a relational database for optimal usage by Data Analysts and the Business Team.
+To harness this growth, there is a need for the firm to set up a data infrastructure system that would enable it consolidate their data into a relational database for optimal usage by the Data Analysts and Business Team.
 This project demonstrates the process of building a modern data warehouse that integrates data from different sources, cleans, transforms and loads them into a data mart.
 It highlights the industry best practices in data engineering and analytics.

 ---
 ## 📖 Project Overview